chrisvfritz/prerender-spa-plugin/README.md

 </div>

 ## About prerender-spa-plugin
-:construction: Note: This is the work-in-progress v3 version of `prerender-spa-plugin`.
-If you're looking for the stable version, head over to the [master branch](https://github.com/chrisvfritz/prerender-spa-plugin/tree/master).
+**:construction: Note: This is the work-in-progress v3 version of `prerender-spa-plugin`.
+If you're looking for the stable version, head over to the [master branch](https://github.com/chrisvfritz/prerender-spa-plugin/tree/master).**

 The goal of this plugin is to provide a simple prerendering solution that is easily extensible and usable for any site or single-page-app built with webpack.

-It's implemented as a webpack wrapper for [prerenderer](https://github.com/tribex/prerenderer).
-For more up-to-date and complete documentation, see that repository.

 Plugins for other task runners and build systems are planned.